 Patches containing different allergens are applied to a person’s back and left in place for 48 hours.
 The patches are then removed, and the skin examined for signs of a hypersensitive reaction.
 A second assessment is performed after 96 hours, and sometimes additionally after 7 to 10 days in some people.

-Triggers are often single substances, found in a variety of materials, such as medications (e.g. lidocaine), cosmetics (preservatives or fragrances), jewelry (nickel or cobalt) or gloves (latex).
+Triggers are often single substances that can be found in a variety of materials such as medications (e.g. lidocaine), cosmetics (preservatives or fragrances), jewelry (nickel or cobalt) or gloves (latex).
 If a contact allergy occurs, the skin swells, turns red, itches and small blisters may form.